Jayhawker: Missouri–Kansas border lexicon

 The term became part of the lexicon of the Missouri–Kansas border in about 1858, during the Kansas territorial period.
 The term came to be used to describe militant bands nominally associated with the free-state cause.
 One early Kansas history contained this succinct characterization of the Jayhawkers:

 Confederated at first for defense against pro-slavery outrages, but ultimately falling more or less completely into the vocation of robbers and assassins, they have received the name—whatever its origin may be—of jayhawkers.

 Farmer's Americanisms, old and new (1889) linked the term with anti-slavery advocates of late 1850s in Kansas.

-G. Murlin Welch, a historian of the territorial period, described the Jayhawkers as bands of men that were willing to fight, kill, and rob for a variety of motives that included defense against pro-slavery "Border Ruffians", abolition, driving pro-slavery settlers from their claims of land, revenge, and/or plunder and personal profit.
+G. Murlin Welch, a historian of the territorial period, describes the Jayhawkers as bands of men that were willing to fight, kill, and rob for a variety of motives that included defense against pro-slavery "Border Ruffians", abolition, driving pro-slavery settlers from their claims of land, revenge, and/or plunder and personal profit.

 While the "Bleeding Kansas" era is generally regarded as beginning in 1856, the earliest documented uses of the term "jayhawker" during the Kansas troubles were in the late 1850s, after the issue of slavery in Kansas had essentially been decided in favor of the Free State cause.
-The earliest dated mention of the name comes from the autobiography of August Bondi, who came to Kansas in 1855.
+The earliest mention of the name comes from the autobiography of August Bondi, who came to Kansas in 1855.
 Bondi said he observed General James Lane addressing his forces as Jayhawkers in December 1857.